The Gut and Brain Connection

 Why is the gut called the second brain?

 The gut is called the second brain because it can operate independently without the central nervous system (CNS ), as indicated in this research (4) done by Founders University.
-Also it plays a vital role in our day-to-day decision-making.
-Also the microbes in your gut have everything to do with the way you feel and behave.
+It plays a vital role in our day-to-day decision-making.
+Also, the microbes in your gut affect the way you feel and behave.

-There are about 100 million neurons are lining the digestive tract.
-It is a massive network of nerve cells. it is so huge that it was nicknamed the second brain.
-It is also known as the enteric nervous system( ENS ), which has more nerve cells than the spinal cord.
+The digestive tract has about 100 million neurons lining it.
+It is a massive network of nerve cells, so huge that it was nicknamed the second brain.
+The digestive system is also known as the enteric nervous system( ENS ), which has more nerve cells than the spinal cord.

 How do you improve the brain-gut connection?